 Throughout the Fencing equipment period and into modern times, fencing masters have divided the foil target into four specific areas.
 These are commonly termed lines, and sometimes lines of attack, lines of defense (Rondelle 1892), or lines of parry (Fencing sword name).
 The result is a division of the target into high and low, outside and inside lines, creating four quadrants.
 How you understand these quadrants depends on how they are described and illustrated.

 The illustrations are key to how many fencers, even today, think about the target.
 They have appeared in multiple texts, and fall into two categories:

 Illustrations that show the lines as subdivisions on the chest of the fencing jacket.

 Illustrations What is fencing with the fencer holding a weapon.

 The difference is significant.
-The illustrations based on as subdivision of Fencing sword, such as Colomore Dunn’s (1891), show the target divided Is fencing dangerous and vertically into four similar areas.
+The illustrations based on a subdivision of the Fencing sword, such as Coolmore Dunn’s (1891), show the target divided Is fencing dangerous and vertically into four similar areas slot gacor.
 The vertical division is down the centerline of the chest and abdomen; the horizontal division splits the target into two essentially equal parts.
-The weapon arm is not depicted, providing no reference to how the quadrants align with the weapon. classical-fencing-the-four-lines these are fixed segments based on the shape and size of the Fencing rules body.
+The weapon arm is not depicted, providing any reference to how the quadrants align with the weapon. classical-fencing-the-four-lines these are fixed segments based on the shape and size of the Fencing rules body.

 The quadrants themselves are described in the same way by most sources based on the French school.
 There are four lines High line – everything above a horizontal line drawn through the guard or the fencer’s hand.